vondadil/zilla-2000/README.md

 - URL bar does not pop out anymore and matches the Mozilla/Netscape Classic style
 - Sidebar matches the Mozilla/Netscape Classic style (icons remain unchanged)
 - All other elements of the browser remain untouched for now
+- In Private Browsing mode the UI has a purple tint

 ## Known Issues
 - `Zoom Control` and `Edit Controls` buttons are visually broken (but remain functional)